pmagwene/bio-data-analysis/README.md

 * Introduction to Python
     - Jupyter notebooks: introduce along with starting Python?
-    - example application: reorganizing and cleaning a file downloaded from a repository
+    - example application: reorganizing and cleaning a flat file downloaded from a repository

 * The Python Scientific Stack -- numpy, scipy, pandas, matplotlib, jupyter notebooks